larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 .. method:: Mixer.polldescriptors()

-   Returns a tuple of *(file descriptor, eventmask)* that can be used to wait for changes on the mixer with *select.poll*.
+   Returns a list of tuples of *(file descriptor, eventmask)* that can be used to wait for changes on the mixer with *select.poll*.

    The *eventmask* value is compatible with `poll.register`__ in the Python :const:`select` module.

 .. method:: Mixer.handleevents()

-   Acknowledge events on the *polldescriptors* file descriptors to prevent subsequent polls from returning the same events again.
+   Acknowledge events on the :func:`polldescriptors` file descriptors to prevent subsequent polls from returning the same events again.
    Returns the number of events that were acknowledged.

+.. method:: Mixer.close()

+   Closes the Mixer device.

 **A rant on the ALSA Mixer API**